alexkoontz/weather-site-redesign/README.md

 ### Design
 The original design of the website:

 ![](https://github.com/alexkoontz/weather-site-redesign/blob/master/rdme_src/screengrab_1_main_page.PNG)

-Frst draft of the redesign:
+First draft of the redesign:

 ![](https://github.com/alexkoontz/weather-site-redesign/blob/master/rdme_src/draft_1.PNG)

 Using comical placeholder data, I focused on the layout and visual styling for the redesign.
 I chose temperature to be the largest and most important piece of data on the home page, with a "Feels Like" temperature right below it.
 The data to the right of the temperature section would have more detailed data for the current day in a table format.
 This table is very similar to the previous design's, but adapted for the new visuals.